hexagontk/real_world/README.md

 * Start application inside containers: `docker-compose up -d`

 # Testing
-The `HTTPie` and `jq` tools are used for testing the application manually in some scripts.

-Postman is also used to perform requests interactively: `backend/src/test/resources/postman/*`.
+Postman is used to perform requests interactively: `backend/src/test/resources/postman/*`.

 # Continuous Integration
-The build pipeline is implemented using GitHub Actions, it takes care of checking the tests (including Postman collection tests) and the following tasks:
+The build pipeline is implemented using GitHub Actions, it takes care of checking the tests ( including Postman collection tests) and the following tasks:

 ## Release
 Tagging of source code and container images should be done upon Pull Request merge on live branches.